Health & Social Care OCR (L2)

 Expanding your knowledge of the health and social care sector will increase your employment prospects.
 This is a work-related qualification that will help you to develop skills to work effectively and expand your knowledge and understanding in the different specialist areas of health and social care.
 There is a mixture of theory and practical work within this course.
 It will help you to understand and choose the areas of work that you might like to specialise in within the sector.
 All students will undertake a work placement within the sector during their study.

 Selection is by interview.
 5 GCSEs at grade 3 (D) or above including English or equivalent.
-Other information including references, assessment results, relevant experience and portfolio material may also be taken into account – need to complete a Disclosure and Barring Service application to attend work placements (Approx. cost £56 to be paid on enrolment) Other information such as references, assessment results, relevant experience and portfolio material may be taken into consideration at the College’s discretion.
+Other information including references, assessment results, relevant experience and portfolio material may also be taken into account. – Students will also need to complete a Disclosure and Barring Service application (formerly CRB) to attend work placements.
+More information about your Disclosure and Barring Service check will be provided at enrollment.
+Other information such as references, assessment results, relevant experience and portfolio material may be taken into consideration at the College’s discretion.

 Units may include: